wrayx/walking_priority/README.md

 ## To Start

-1. (You may skip this.
-It is only required for running the **RQ1** program) Put Google Maps API key into `api_key.txt`.
+1. Put Google Maps API key into `api_key.txt`.
 Click the [link](https://developers.google.com/maps/documentation/javascript/directions) to see tutorial on how to obtain an API key from Google Cloud Platform.
 The API for Google Maps should enabled from the dashboard.
+(You may skip this, as this is only required for running the **RQ1** program)

 2. Create the environment, most packages come with the `osmnx` installation.
     ```